jasjammy/timekeeping-api/README.md

 * Put validations on Timecard and TimeEntry such that a TimeEntry is created for the same day as the parent Timecard.
 * Restrict creation of Timecard and TimeEntry so that you cannot create them for the future.
 * Add seed data for the database
 * Instead of 422, I would respond with 404 when resource was not found.
-As I think it conveys whats wrong.
+As it is a better error message.
 * Add User login and password.